 Free Printable Food Worksheets for Beginners

-Students read short descriptions of foods and drinks, then fill in the blanks with the correct words.
+This worksheet is a fun “Who am I?” quiz about food.
+Students read the clues and then fill in the blanks with the correct food name.

 Likes and Dislikes Food Survey